Your AI Built Website Won't Go Live

 - Test vs live: Stripe (and similar) have test keys and live keys.
 Live checkout needs live keys and often a completed business verification.

 - Amounts and products: Confirm prices in the live dashboard match what the site shows.
+If you aren't careful, you might be showing test data and might be under or over charging.

-5. Custom domain, HTTPS, and deploy
+5. Custom domain, secure connection, and publishing

 6. Mobile layout and basic performance